yugabyte/yugabyte-db/docs/content/latest/explore/_index.md

 {{< tip title="Tip" >}}

-Use your [local cluster](../quick-start/) to explore all the core features of YugabyteDB.
+Use [yb-ctl](../admin/yb-ctl) local cluster management utility to explore the core features of YugabyteDB.

 {{< /tip >}}